microsoft/semantic-kernel/java/PACKAGES.md

 ## Example Configurations

+### Example: OpenAI + SQLite

-### A simple project that uses Open AI for text/chat completion with a SQLite database as memory
+POM XML for a simple project that uses OpenAI for text or chat completion with an SQLite database as the memory provider.

 ```xml
 <dependencyManagement>